Anyrainel/NRBot/README.md

    - `darkdaily`: clears all specified daily dark lairs.
    - `dungeon`: farms specified dark dungeon for memoirs.

 If you see "device not ready" error, try to run `adb devices` to start the adb daemon.
+(You can get adb from [here](https://developer.android.com/studio/releases/platform-tools).
+Add the extraction directory to your system path to call adb directly.)

 ## Scripts